Oromo love poem

 It is one of the major languages of the Horn of Africa.
 Although it has become a national language, there is still no consensus on a standard language.
 The West-Central variants (Raya, Wallo, Macha and Tuulamaa) are the most spoken and seem to begin to become a base for a standard.
 In the east we find the group qottu, and guji, gabra, arsi and booranaa which form another group.
 Let us also mention the Orma and Waata dilects.

 In imperial times the Oromo was only a vernacular language, because its teaching and use in the media was not allowed.
 Although amharicized Oromos have been in various governments since the 18th century, its the new government who gave its recognition.
 The language has also been designated as one of 15 possible for literacy in the country.
 So people began to write and publish in this language, initially in the slightly modified Ethiopian syllabary.
 Then it is the Latin alphabet under the name of Qubee, under the pressure of a liberation front that has emerged (1974).
 This writing system, however, remains problematic because the consensus on particular brands is still not fully established.

 The Gallas themselves denominate Oromos.
 They cultivate barley, but are mainly nomadic pastoralists, subdivided locally into exogamous patrilineages.
-Their legal and political system is organized in age class.
-The rites of passage (gada) are spread over 5 stages of eight years each.
+Their legal and political system was organized in age class.
+The rites of passage (gada) were spread over 5 stages of eight years each.
 For some celebrations they overlap with magnificent make-up that can resemble to a camouflage.